ewimpey/super-secret/README.md

 # super-secret

-## TODO: Create a log file and action
+## TODO: Create a log file and action, add permissions

 Super Secret, but full of trivial commits.........why, oh why??